mlc-ai/mlc-en/chapter_tensor_program/case_study.md

 One crucial observation is that the additional information (block axis range and their properties) makes the block to be **self-contained** when it comes to the iterations that it is supposed to carry out independent from the external loop-nest `i`, `j`, `k`.

 The block axis information also provides additional properties that help us to validate the correctness of the external loops that are used to carry out the computation.
-For example, the above code block will result in an error because the loop expects an iterator of size `128`, but we only bound it to a for loop of size `127`.
+For example, the code block below will result in an error because the loop expects an iterator of size `128`, but we only bound it to a for loop of size `127`.

 ```python